Checking the Top of the File

 Suppose I have a very large file (e.g. > 10 MB) and I just want to read the root element tag to make sure that the file is actually a file created by my application.
 So far, I'm reading all the file into the memory but I guess this is not very efficient as I'm only interested in the root element ...
 Could you please advise me about how to read the root element without reading the whole file?

-Currently CMarkup does not support this efficiently.
-What you should do is read the first lines or 100 bytes of the file into the string, and diagnose it using string functions.
+Without CMarkup's file read mode, you could read the first lines or 100 bytes of the file into a string, and diagnose it using string functions.
 In MFC, something like:

 unsigned char szCheckBuffer[101];